jeffjirsa/twcs/README.md

 Use the `WITH compaction=` directive to set the compaction strategy.
 By default, TWCS creates 1 Day buckets and assumes MICROSECOND resolution.

-Use `compaction_window_unit` of MINUTES, HOURS, or DAYS and `compaction_window_size` as an integer to group sstable into buckets of a fixed size that matches your use case.
+Use `compaction_window_unit` of MINUTES, HOURS, or DAYS and `compaction_window_size` as an integer to group sstables into buckets of a fixed size that matches your use case.
 Use `timestamp_resolution` to let the compaction strategy know which time unit to use.

+To create 3 minute buckets of microsecond resolution (for example, for data with very short TTL), you would use:

     CREATE TABLE twcs (
     id int,